2021 Wimbledon men's singles draw, results - Tennis

 Djokovic and Federer are in opposite halves of the draw.
 Djokovic could face No. 13 Gael Monfils in the fourth round and No. 5 Andrey Rublev in the quarterfinals.

-Federer could play No. 11 Pablo Carreño Busta in the fourth round and No. 2 Daniil Medvedev in the quarters.
+Federer could play American Sam Querrey in the fourth round and No. 2 Daniil Medvedev in the quarters.

 Djokovic and Federer are men’s draw headliners after Rafael Nadal withdrew from the tournament.